ultraflynn/consecution/README.md

 queued at the next epoch are discarded.

 ## Backlog
-- Define requirements and create acceptance tests
+- Add support for collecting epochs
+- Add support for interruptable periods
+- Add completion hook to end of era

 ## Version History
-- 1.0.0 In development
+- 1.0.0 Add support for collecting epochs